Data Taggants: Dataset Ownership Verification via Harmless Targeted Data Poisoning: Appendix

 \paragraph{Comparison of the perceptual loss with weight decay.}

 We ensure that the gain in PSNR offered by the perceptual loss is not simply due to it reducing the perturbation amplitudes.
 Figure \ref{fig:comp_perc_loss_wd} compare data taggants generated with perceptual loss, with weight decay on the perturbation (replacing the perceptual loss term by the norm 2 of the perturbation $\| \delta_{i} \|^{2}_{2}$), and with their vanilla counterpart.
-It shows that for a similar PSNR, the perceptual loss plays an important role in hiding the signature.
+It shows that for a similar PSNR, the weight decay version is much more noticeable than its perceptual loss counterpart.
+The perceptual loss hence plays an important role in hiding the signature.

 \paragraph{Clean performances.}

 We report clean performances in Table \ref{tab:clean_train_app}.
 This shows that the loss of accuracy is minimal when we train the model on data taggants.

 \paragraph{Baselines.}